SSDP-Dev/flask-cat/README.md

 Lists the available activities

 ### blog/create.html
 Used to create blog posts/actions.
 Disabled in our app, and should consider re-enabling it or removing it in a refactor.

+### blog/faq.html
+Displays the FAQ page.

 ## TODO: